delton137/simple_ehr_transformer/README.md

 - Enable mixed precision training for faster GPU training
 - Use multiple workers for data loading
 - Monitor GPU memory usage during training
+- Adjust memory limits based on your system

+### Large Dataset Tips

+- Start with smaller chunks and increase gradually
+- Monitor memory usage during processing
+- Use `--memory_limit` to set appropriate limits for your system
+- Process data on machines with sufficient RAM

 ## Citation